 - It must be a small-sized meal

-- Must be easy to digest, so don’t eat red meat or starches that contain gluten.
+- It must be easy to digest, so don’t eat red meat or starches that contain gluten if you have digestion problems.

 Do not exceed more than 100 – 150 grams of complex carbs during dinner.
-For proteins, go for the complete ones like fish, chicken, turkey.
+For proteins, go for the full pack of amino acids like fish, chicken, turkey, eggs.
 Actually, dinner can be the perfect moment where you can add a great nutritious salad with leafy greens and maybe chickpeas.
 I’d say that dinner should not have more than 300 – 400 kcal.

 Before everything, you must know that absolutely every kind of sustainable physical activity will burn calories.
 The length and intensity of your exercise will determine how much body fat you burn through.
 It will be hard for you, as a beginner in fitness or sports, to train at high intensity, hence you will have to keep it low to make sure you will endure for longer.

 After all, when it comes to losing weight, one of the most effective methods of training will be to exercise for longer.
 Avoid performing very intense workouts that last 10-15 minutes and concentrate on exercising for at least half an hour.

 10. Run and Do Calisthenics

-As I said, any kind of exercising will burn calories.
-My recommendations though will be to pick up exercises that are not only natural to your body inertia, but also the most effective for building a good fitness level.
-So far, I have found that swimming, athletics, and bodyweight training (calisthenics) are the ones that will bring you the best results.
+Any kind of exercise will burn calories.
+My recommendation though will be to pick up exercises that develop athleticism.
+So far, I have found that swimming, athletics, and bodyweight training are the ones that will bring you the best results.